Peer Support Centre: We're here to listen.

 What can I do if I’m in a medical emergency?

 Contact the appropriate health services!
 The PSC is not a health service.
-Instead, the health centre in SUB, 911, the University Hospital, or the 24/7 Healthlink are some good options.
+Instead, the health centre in SUB, 911, the University Hospital, or the 24/7 Healthlink (call 811) are some options.

 Can I make an appointment?